emf-creaf/emf_newsletters/Current.md

 - Revision of soil hydrology in package `medfate` and of lateral transfer processes in the implementation of model TETIS in package `medfateland`, in collaboration with María González Sanchís (CTFC).

 - Development of R package `traits4models` aiming at facilitating the process of estimating plant species parameters for process-based models (harmonization of plant trait data bases and parameter table filling)

+- Development of R package `dendrohist` as companion software for the namesake DENDROHIST project led by Dr. L. Andreu-Hayles.

 **Parameter estimation**: